getpelican/pelican-plugins/pelicanext/thumbnailer/README.md

 2. The image will be saved into a folder named after the original folder with an additional suffix.
 Leaving an empty string prevents the creation of a thumbnail but processes the original image.
 3. The next setting accepts a list of [pilkit processors](https://github.com/matthewwithanm/pilkit/tree/master/pilkit/processors).

-##Todo

-* Filter files within images folder, to ensure only images are processed.

 ##In Use

 * [SESIF](http://sesif.github.io)